 This strategy will take more forethought and time up front, but it can also yield better results for your meetings (more quality referrals, cross-sell opportunities, higher retention rates).

-Lynn Thomas goes into detail of how to segment your customers in this article from The Independent Insurance Agents of Dallas.
+Lynn Thomas details how to segment your customers in this article from The Independent Insurance Agents of Dallas.
 If you want to learn how to do this, you should read it from her, but I’ll briefly summarize what she says.

-Each agency has a customer base that’s made up of different markets (personal lines, commercial, construction, etc.)
+Each agency has a customer base made up of different markets (personal lines, commercial, construction, etc.)

 While you’re still aiming to contact all of your customers annually, make sure each month you have a list that consists of category “A” customers, “B” customers, and “C” customers.
 This way, you’re always in the process of contacting your most profitable customers to keep their business and get in touch with their friends (who are likely to be “A” customers as well).